Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Introduction

+{\bf \DATASET, a high-quality semantic parsing dataset for Wikidata}, migrated from the popular WebQuestions dataset for Freebase.

+{\bf \SP, a few-shot Seq2Seq semantic parser} by fine-tuning LLaMA with a few shot training set.
+We improve the learnability of SPARQL queries by replacing the IDs of properties and domains with their unique names; we tolerate errors in entity linking by accepting mentions in the queries as entities.
+We establish a first, strong baseline of 76\% and 65\% answer accuracy for the dev set and test set of our new \DATASET benchmark, respectively.
+We also demonstrate that our method surpasses the state of the art for QALD-7 wikidata set by 3.6\% in F1 score.

-We propose a strategy of reporting the answer from the semantic parser whenever possible; if not, we tell the user of GPT-3's guess, explicitly labeling it as such.
-The user can have full confidence with the answers from the former, while also benefiting from the latter.
-As shown in Figure~\ref{fig:wikisp_gpt}, \SP can provide verifiable results 69\% of the time and improves the guesses by GPT-3, resulting in errors only 3\% of the time. {\bf The paper's third contribution is thus improving GPT-3's trustworthiness with our semantic parser for Wikidata}.
+We {\bf improve GPT-3's trustworthiness} by first returning interpretable results from semantic parser and backing it up with GPT-3 guesses. \SP can provide verifiable results for \DATASET 76\% of the time and improves the guesses by GPT-3, resulting in errors only 4\% of the time (Figure~\ref{fig:wikisp_gpt}).